-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$0 copayment or 20% coinsurance for each one-way Medicare-covered ground trip. \$0 copayment or 20% coinsurance for each one-way Medicare-covered air trip.
 You pay these amounts until you reach the out-of-pocket maximum.
-Your provider may need to obtain prior authorization for Non-emergency transportation.
-Annual Routine Physical Exam Includes comprehensive physical examination and evaluation of status of chronic diseases.
+All Medicare-covered trips (in or out-of-network) will apply to the in-network out-of-pocket maximum.
+Your provider may need to obtain prior authorization for non-emergency transportation.
+Annual routine physical exam Includes comprehensive physical examination and evaluation of status of chronic diseases.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
-Annual Routine Physical Exam visits do not need to be scheduled 12 months apart but are limited to one each calendar year.
-Benefit is combined in and out-of- network. \$0 copayment for a routine physical exam each year.
-40% coinsurance for a routine physical exam each year. fyou've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
-There is no coinsurance, copayment, or deductible for the annual wellness visit.
-40% coinsurance for the annual wellness visit.
-You pay these amounts until you reach the outof-pocket maximum.
+Annual Routine Physical Exam visits do not need to be scheduled 12 months apart but are limited to one in or out-of-network visit each calendar year. \$0 copayment for a routine physical exam each year.
+20% coinsurance for a routine physical exam each year.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network This is covered once every 12 months.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+This is covered once every 12 months.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
-Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
-Bone Mass Measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
+There is no coinsurance, copayment, or deductible for the annual wellness visit.
+20% coinsurance for the annual wellness visit.
+You pay these amounts until you reach the outof-pocket maximum.
+Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
 There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
-40% coinsurance for Medicare-covered bone mass measurement.
-You pay these amounts until you reach the out-of-pocket maximum. ■ Breast Cancer Screening (Mammograms) Covered services include: □ One baseline mammogram between the ages of 35 and 39 There is no coinsurance, copayment, or deductible for covered screening mammograms.
-40% coinsurance for covered screening mammograms.
-You pay these amounts until you reach the outof-pocket maximum.
+20% coinsurance for Medicare-covered bone mass measurement.
+You pay these amounts until you reach the out-of-pocket maximum.